 Dynamics applications, whether run on-premises or hosted, historically have been sold directly through partners.
 That won't change with Azure, Studer said.
 "The partner ecosystem is a critical component.
 They've already built relationships with our customers."

 Partners will be able to sell Azure-hosted Dynamics via subscription, a pricing model intrinsic to the SaaS (software as a service) world.
 But those details are still being ironed out, with no specifics coming until sometime after Convergence, Studer said.
 "As we go through the beta [for NAV], surely we're going to learn how best to drive that.
 We want to make this as easy as possible."

 All Dynamics ERP products will continue to be available in on-premises form and through traditional hosting partners after the Azure launch.
 Microsoft expects there will still be a strong market for both scenarios, as well as hybrid deployments, Dynamics CTO Mike Ehrenberg previously told IDG News Service.

-In other news announced Monday:
+In other news expected Monday: